blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/RITA/RITA.md

 # RITA Lab

 ## Lab Objective:
-In this lab, you will be using **Real Intelligence Threat Analytics** (RITA) via ACHunter2 to go through 7 different datasets.
+In this lab, you will be using **Real Intelligence Threat Analytics** (RITA) to go through 7 different datasets.
 For each one, you will have to answer some questions.

 <hr>